 Founded in 1824, the Historical Society of Pennsylvania (HSP) is the home to unique historical collections from 350 years of American history comprised of some 600,000 printed items and more than 21 million manuscript and graphic items.
 With all these resources the HSP hosted a History Makers Camp for Philadelphia high school students to create a mobile-friendly walking tour guiding users through the African-American struggle for freedom and equality in Philadelphia.
-Nine students in this two-week program under the direction of a panel of historians, educators, and elected officials created Explore Philly, a mobile web walking tour guide which is also available for free on the App Store and Google Play through the Tour Buddy Historic Tours App.
+Nine students in this two-week program under the direction of a panel of historians, educators, and elected officials created Explore Philly, an interactive tour map which is also available for free on the App Store and Google Play through the Tour Buddy Historic Tours App.

 iOS & Android Apps